Legal Processes

 Termination of Parental Rights/Adoption

 A termination of parental rights involves the complete legal removal of a person’s parental rights for a child naturally birthed or legally adopted.
 Due to constitutional protections involved, a termination of parental rights is a complicated process.
 A person whose rights have been terminated no longer has the right to visitation or custody of the child.
-Generally once the termination is granted, it is permanent and irreversible.
+Generally, once the termination is granted, it is permanent and irreversible.

 An adoption is the legal process by which a person takes a child to be taken care of as his or her own.
 Once an adoption is completed, the child is legally treated equally to as if the child had been naturally birthed by the parent(s).
 Generally, this requires the termination of parental rights for any living biological parents.